-Students master basic calculus as well as differentiation with basic optimization (Lagrange method) and integration.
+Students master basic calculus, i.e. differentiation with basic optimization (Lagrange method) and integration.
 Students can solve systems of linear equations using matrix calculus and are able to solve linear programs with the simplex method.
 In statistics they understand different methods of collecting data and presenting them.
-They judgementally apply different measures for the location and the dispersion of empirical distributions.
-They understand and can measure different concepts of correlation and appreciate the difference between correlation and causality, also the can work with (one dimensional) linear regressions.
+They apply and assess different measures for the location and the dispersion of empirical distributions.
+They understand and can measure different concepts of correlation and appreciate the difference between correlation and causality, also they can work with linear regressions.